 A bit more about Don . . .

 Writing Style: humorous mystery and adventure

-Favourite Books: Mike and Psmith, The Hardy Boys: The Mystery of Cabin Island, Leave It to Psmith (yes, he really likes Psmith)
+Favourite Books: Mike and Psmith by PG Wodehouse, The Hardy Boys: The Melted Coins by Leslie McFarlane, Leave It to Psmith (yes, he really likes Psmith)

-Favourite Authors: P. G. Wodehouse (obviously), Leslie McFarlane (the main ghostwriter of the Hardy Boys series), James Cody Ferris (or whoever the ghostwriters who wrote under this name were–Edward Stratemeyer didn’t let many of his ghostwriters’ names get out)
+Favourite Authors: P. G. Wodehouse, Leslie McFarlane (the main ghostwriter of the Hardy Boys series), Arthur Ransome

 Most Influential Authors: P. G. Wodehouse (you were expecting that, weren’t you?), Franklin W. Dixon (that was the pseudonym Leslie McFarlane and his fellow Hardy Boys authors wrote under), Arthur Ransome

 Favourite Film: Walk, Don’t Run (Cary Grant’s final film, and proof that great men, like wine, improve with age)